 Christian Education, a summary by Brederveld (1928).

-John Bolt, Herman Bavinck on the Christian Life: Following Jesus in Lawful Obedience (Crossway, August 2015).
-A 90,000-word synthesis of Bavinck’s theology as it applies to the Christian life.
-The book concludes with a fresh translation of “The World-Conquering Power of Faith” (1 John 5:4b), a sermon Bavinck delivered in Burgwalkerk, Kampen, on June 30, 1901.
+John Bolt, Herman Bavinck on the Christian Life: Following Jesus in Lawful Obedience (Crossway, 2015).
+A brilliant synthesis of Bavinck’s theology as it applies to the Christian life.
+The book concludes with “The World-Conquering Power of Faith” (1 John 5:4b), a previously untranslated sermon.

 Ron Gleason, Herman Bavinck: Pastor, Churchman, Statesman, and Theologian (P&R, 2010).
 A full-length biography.